 Magnesium oxide is fundamentally free of harmful additives.
 It contains only trace amounts of silicas, if any, and is free of asbestos, formaldehyde, and volatile organic compounds.
-This makes MgO, and its associated dust, far less hazardous than comparable materials.
+Quality MgO panels made free of such additives are considerably less hazardous than comparable cementitious materials.
 Cutting requires no specialized Personal Protective Equipment (PPE), though eye protection, dust masks, and gloves are recommended as a matter of general safety precautions.